sreco002/Matrix/Arduino/README.md

 - USB Type:        Serial

 ## Program Synopsis
-The Arduino communicate with the eTextile-matrix-sensor via SPI.
+- The Arduino communicate with the E256 PCB via SPI.
-The sketch implemant rows and columns scaning algorithm.
+- The sketch implemant rows and columns scaning algorithm.
-The 16*16 matrix is interpolated to 64*64 with bicubic algorithm.
+- The 16X16 matrix is interpolated to 64X64 with bicubic algorithm.
-The blob tracking is apayed on to the interpolated matrix.
+- The blob tracking is apayed on to the interpolated matrix : FIXME
-The blobs coordinates are transmit via OSC/
+- The blobs coordinates are transmit via OSC : FIXME

     // Control pins to send values to the 8-BITs shift registers used on the E-256 PCB
     // ShiftOut using SPI library : https://forum.arduino.cc/index.php?topic=52383.0
     // Arduino UNO - SPI PINS
     // DATA_PIN -> SPI:MOSI -> D11 // Pin connected to Data in (DS) of the firdt 74HC595 8-BIT shift register
     // CLOCK_PIN -> SPI:SCK -> D13 // Pin connected to clock pin (SH_CP) of the first 74HC595 8-BIT shift register
     // LATCH_PIN -> SPI:SS -> D10  // Pin connected to latch pin (ST_CP) of the first 74HC595 8-BIT shift register

 # E256 PIN MAPPING